Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Oregon and its opponents have combined to go over the current 54-point total in all five games this season.
+- Oregon has combined with its opponents to score more than 54 points in all five games this season.

-- In 60% of Cal's games this season (3/5), the teams combined to score more than Friday's total of 54.
+- Cal and its opponents have combined to score more than 54 points in three of five games this season.

-- The combined points per game average of the two teams, 60, is 6.0 points above Friday's over/under.
+- Friday's over/under is 6.0 points lower than the two team's combined 60 points per game average.

-- This contest's over/under is 4.6 points greater than the 49.4 these two squads combine to allow per game this season.
+- The 49.4 combined points per game that these two squads have allowed this season are 4.6 fewer than the 54 over/under in this contest.

-- Ducks games this season feature an average total of 59.3 points, a number 5.3 points higher than Friday's over/under.
+- The Ducks and their opponents have scored an average of 59.3 points per game in 2021, 5.3 more than Friday's total.

 - In 2021, games involving the Golden Bears have averaged a total of 49.6 points, 4.4 fewer than this game's set over/under.